The best Micro Four Thirds lenses

 5 - Panasonic 50-200mm f/2.8-4 Leica DG Vario Elmarit

 This is the focal length by excellence for wildlife photography (equivalent 100-400mm in 24x36mm).
 This lens has an excellent reputation and a stunning image quality.
 It is also an excellent choice (if not the best) for sports photography (with the 35-100mm f/2.8 II).
-The aperture at f/2.8 will allow you to freeze movements more easily.
+The aperture at f/2.8 will let you freeze movements more easily.
 It is also a good choice for wildlife photography, even if this focal length is sometimes a bit too short for this field.

 6 - Panasonic Leica 100-400mm f/4-6.3 DG VARIO ELMAR

 Here is an “other beast” clearly oriented for wildlife photography.
-This stabilized and tropicalized lens has a superb construction.
+This stabilized and weather-sealed lens has a superb construction.
 The aperture is not very large in itself but the lens will work perfectly as soon as the light is present.
 If you are shooting sports, I would advise going for the 200mm f/2.8 or the 40-150mm f/2.8 from Olympus instead.

 7 - Panasonic LEICA 200mm f/2.8 and Olympus 300mm f/4